Jetblack31/EcoPV/README.md

 # EcoPV
-Arduino based energy routing to maximize the use of PV production at home.
+Arduino program that maximizes the use of PV production at home by monitoring energy consumption and diverting power to a resistive charge when needed.